What is Identity Coaching? A Complete Guide for High-Achievers

 New rules.
 New routines.
 More discipline.

-Research published in the European Journal of Social Psychology (Phillippa Lally, 2009) found that forming a new habit takes an average of 66 days.
-But that study also showed enormous variation between individuals, because habit formation depends on the person, not just the repetition.
+Research published in the European Journal of Social Psychology (Lally et al., 2009) found that forming a new habit takes an average of 66 days, with huge variation between people.
+Habit formation depends on the person, not just the repetition.
 The identity behind the habit matters more than the habit itself.

 Behaviour is always downstream of identity.
 How you see yourself, what you believe you deserve, what you think is possible, what feels safe.
 These determine what you do, often without you realising it.